-With everything that's been going on lately, it feels like the right time to get back to the basics in the kitchen.
-For me, "basic" usually means some type of beans and greens combination.
+It feels like the right time to get back to the basics in the kitchen, and for me, "basic" usually means some type of beans and greens combination.

 It's a classic pantry meal, especially if you're stocked with plant-based ingredients.
 Plus, there's a healthy mix of all of the nutrients you need to make an energizing and satisfying lunch or dinner.

 Enjoy it right away or meal prep a batch for later.
 Have it for a meal or split it into smaller servings for a side dish.
 (Maybe double the recipe so you can have it both ways.
 You won't regret it.)